Honzapkcz/dogenuj/README.md

 ### Merging with Dogecraft

 This is where Dogecraft comes to play.
-Dogecraft was another server, whose discord I joined through a lot of interesting relations and friends.
-They were nothing special, public server with about 20 people trying to appeal with it's events, giveaways and vanilla+ content.
-But they had something, players.
+Dogecraft was another server, whose discord I joined through a lot of interesting relationships and friends.
+They were nothing special, a public server with about 20 people trying to appeal with it's events, giveaways and vanilla+ content.
+But they had something I didn't, players.

-My server had problems that it was empty, someone joined so on, but they came through the "2 week grind" and left.
+My server had problems that it was empty, someone always joined, but they came through the "2 week grind" and left.
 Dogecraft had problems with Aternos (who wouldn't...) they hosted server on.
 Aternos gives 2.5GB you of RAM while the minimal requirements are 4GB!
 Every time someone joined there was a chance of crash.